 7. As wind farms are developed, meteorological masts may be deployed to ascertain the wind resource characteristics.
-When consulted (if proposed mast falls within a Statutory safeguarding zone), MOD will approve construction of such masts with the condition that they are notified to DGC for charting.
+When consulted (if proposed mast falls within a Statutory safeguarding zone), MOD will approve construction of such masts or similar tall/narrow structures with the condition that they are notified to DGC for charting.
 With the exception of masts within controlled airspace, and dependent on the height of the mast, lighting will also be requested: within TTAs lighting is requested for masts over 15m; outside TTAs over 50m.